Planning & Inspections

 With this option, property owners who buy a policy within the first 12 months after a new map becomes effective are eligible for the lower-cost Preferred Risk Policy (PRP).
 Rates will then go up no more than 18% each year until they reach a standard Zone X rate, or the rate based on the new flood map, whichever is cheaper.

-If the flood risk is increasing and your property will have a higher Base Flood Elevation (BFE), the NFIP offers a cost-saving flood insurance rating option know as Grandfathering.
-Grandfathering allows property owners to “lock in” the lower risk flood zone or BFE for future rating.
+If the flood risk is increasing and your property will have a higher Base Flood Elevation (BFE), the NFIP offers a cost-saving flood insurance rating option known as Grandfathering.
+Grandfathering allows property owners to “lock in” the lower-risk flood zone or BFE for future rating.

 The NFIP grandfathering rule allows policyholders who have a policy in effect before the new maps become effective or have built-in compliance with the flood map in effect at the time of construction to keep their previous flood zone or BFE to calculate their insurance rate.
 This can result in significant savings.